collint8/seg3d.pages/Tools/DistanceMap.md

 ### Summary

-This filter will calculate the distance to the surface of the mask from within the volume
+This filter will calculate the distance to the surface of the mask from within the volume.

 ### Detailed Description